TommySerre/Evangelion-Snake-Game/README.md

 This project helped me practice:

-Python programming
+Python programming;

-Game loops and event handling
+Game loops and event handling;

-Collision detection
+Collision detection;

-Working with images and sounds
+Working with images and sounds;

-Organizing assets in a project
+Organizing assets in a project;

-Debugging and improving an existing program
+Debugging and improving an existing program;

 📸 Screenshots